 2. Increase mileage gradually.
 Adding too much mileage too quickly is an easy way to get injured.
-I've heard all kinds of numbers from Runners World and other running sources, but it's important to just listen to your body; it will let you know if you are doing too much too soon.
+It's important to just listen to your body; it will let you know if you are doing too much too soon.

 3. Rest.
 Overtraining not only can lead to burn out, but it can also lead to injury.
 All around, it's not a good situation.
 Give your body enough down time to recover from your last run.
 If you want to be active every day, incorporate some cross training into your routine.